ikelaiah/free-pascal-and-lazarus-cookbook/docs/about.md

 2. There are scattered gems on Free Pascal (and Lazarus) out there I'd like to put in one bucket for quick retrieval.
 3. Documenting stuff is theraputic, isn't it?

-==Hence, this site.==
+Hence, this site.

-I'm compiling resources relating to [Free Pascal](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org),(and re-word them when necessary) for my study.
+I'm compiling resources relating to [Free Pascal](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org), for my study.
 Also, I'm hoping others would find these collections useful too.

 I've taken care to acknowledge the original location of information & authors whenever possible.
 If I overlooked anyone, please inform me.

+Thanks for reading.